Asbestos waste can be dangerous. You must manage asbestos waste the right way.

 - storing asbestos waste

-The safest way for businesses and industry to remove asbestos is to use a licensed asbestos removalist.
-WorkSafe Victoria lists licensed asbestos removalists in a service providers directory(opens in a new window).
+The safest way to remove asbestos is to use a licensed asbestos removalist.
+WorkSafe Victoria lists licensed asbestos removalists in a service providers directory.

 These duties apply to the transport of asbestos waste from business and industry: